-We believe that there is a low likelihood of government support for The Co-operative Bank's wholesale deposits in the event of its failure, resulting in no uplift.
-This probability reflects the bank's low market share in the UK market and its non-systemic nature compared with the country's largest banks.
+We believe that there is a low likelihood of government support for The Co-operative Bank's wholesale deposits and for the debt issued by The Co-operative Bank Finance in the event of its failure, resulting in no uplift.
+This probability reflects the bank's low market share in the UK market and its non-systemic nature compared with the country's largest banks, as well as the loss-absorbing nature of the debt issued by holding companies.